 SoloSuit can help you assert your affirmative defenses in the right way.

 After you've drafted your Answer, you should file it within the court's deadline.
 The deadline to respond to a debt lawsuit is anywhere from 14-35 days, depending on which state you live in.
 Make a copy of the Answer and send it, via USPS certified mail, to the attorneys representing NPAS.

 SoloSuit can help you file an Answer in all 50 states.

 It is very common to settle a debt collection lawsuit for less than you owe because debt collectors often purchase your debt for pennies on the dollar.
 This means that even if you are not able to get the lawsuit thrown out, you may be able to settle it for next to nothing.
 It is important that you realize you may need to pay a lump sum if you wish to get the lowest price possible.
 If this is not something you can do, then you should expect to attempt to coordinate monthly payments.

-You can begin negotiating a debt settlement with Stenger and Stenger by sending a Debt Lawsuit Settlement Letter.
-Avoid offering to pay off the whole debt, because you can probably get Stenger and Stenger to settle for a percentage of the debt.
+You can begin negotiating a debt settlement with Stenger and Stenger at any stage of the lawsuit process.
+Avoid offering to pay off the whole debt, because you can probably get Stenger and Stenger to settle for a percentage of it.

 Watch this video to learn more about debt settlement:

 Here's a quick summary of actions to take if Stenger and Stenger files a lawsuit against you to recover debts: